 - Does emotional insecurity in relationships make you question your worth, even when nothing’s wrong?

-- Have you been in a toxic relationship before?
+- Have you ever been in a toxic relationship?

 Break the Thought Loop – Write It Down, Stop Living It